Texas teen accused of setting her dad up to be carjacked at gunpoint

 They drove a few miles before ditching the car to flee on foot.

-A 16-year-old male was quickly caught and taken into custody at the Montgomery County Juvenile Detention Center.
+A 16-year-old boy was quickly caught and taken into custody at the Montgomery County Juvenile Detention Center.
 But his accomplice, who was believed to be armed, sparked a manhunt after disappearing in the woods.
 He remains at large, police say.

-Deputies later arrested Mize after learning the teen allegedly came up with the scheme to steal from her dad.
-She was taken to Montgomery County Jail, where she is reportedly being held on $75,000 bond for aggravated robbery charges.
+Deputies later arrested Mize after learning she allegedly came up with the scheme to steal from her dad.
+She was taken to Montgomery County Jail, where she reportedly is being held on $75,000 bond for aggravated robbery charges.

 "This is an active investigation," Montgomery County Police Lt.
 Scott Spencer told Fox News via email on Monday, adding that the department is working on a press release.